-Heat the olive oil in a large Dutch oven or large pot, add the onions, sprinkle with kosher salt and cook on medium low heat for about 15 – 20 minutes until the onions are beautifully caramelized.
+Heat the 3- 4 tablespoons vegetables stock in a large Dutch oven or large pot, add the onions and cook on medium low heat for about 15 – 20 minutes until the onions are beautifully caramelized.

 Add the garlic, celery and carrots, stir well and cook for further 5-7 minutes.
 Add the sweet potatoes and chickpeas, stir well.